 Thank you for participating in eMentors!
-Students who engage with their mentors during this program learn about future career opportunities, how to network with others within a professional setting, improve their written communication skills, and receive advice from a trusting adult.
+Students who engage with their mentors during this program learn about future career opportunities, how to network with others within a professional setting, improve their written communication skills, and receive advice from a supportive adult.
 Please use this webpage as a resource throughout the eMentors program.
 You will be able to find information on preparing for the program, introducing the program to your students, how to use the online portal, FAQ’s, and much more!

 Please read the Educator Handbook by clicking the button below.

 In preparation for the eMentors program to start, there is some information that you will need to share with your BestPrep coordinator: